 Well, let us start with the handling.
 With the improved brakes, modified front and rear shocks and changed springs and valving, and a sturdier top triple clamp, a frame beef-up near both the battery and steering head, and a beefy brace as part of the fender mount, ...the handling and braking was good.
 The short wheelbase and the fairing, made for reasonable handling.
 I refused to modify to the long wheelbase version (although, as much earlier noted, I had planned to install a Monolever eventually).

 I lucked out pretty good on the throttle feel.
 Blower drive was a fairly high ratio, which had a goodly effect on the boost characteristics (remember, also, that the blower had a diaphragm and flex vanes).
 After the rpm crossed about 2800, the boost came in, and it came in very smoothly, but very slowly, until around 3700 rpm, then it boosted much faster on a steeply improving curve; this was easily seen with my 'boost gauge', which was totally not what it looked like!
 It looked like a clock!
 There was no control to shut off boost; but there was one to increase boost.
 Remember I mentioned that diaphragm in the blower?
 Between ~3700 and ~5000 rpm, the boost rose rather fast.
-A cable inside the 'other' throttle cable, actuated the control on the side of the blower.
+A lever control connected to the side of the blower.
 Originally electric, I finally made it mechanical, and it did not move much until the throttle was moved beyond about 70%, at which time it moved increasingly very fast (my homemade teeny crude cam on it).
 While I could accelerate at Gentleman's rate, I could also whack the throttle when I wanted-to.

 The bike was quick for its time, and I later incorporated a lower ratio rear drive, it had been 3.20.
 The bike, with the 3.20, would reach redline rather easily, and going WAY past stock redline was also very easy.
 The stock 4 speed gearbox was used; although modified a second time after I experienced some breakage problems with my too-radical quick-shifting original modifications.